-WhirlWind Propellers Corporation manufactures a complete line of composite ground adjustable aircraft propellers for the light sport, experimental aircraft category.
+WhirlWind Propellers Corporation is manufacturing a complete line of composite ground adjustable aircraft propellers for the light sport, experimental aircraft category.
 They were established in 1995 to meet the growing demand for composite constant speed propellers on the market.

 The company's facility is equipped with the latest in engineering design tools and composites manufacturing equipment.